llnl/benchpark/docs/build-experiment.rst

    SPDX-License-Identifier: Apache-2.0

 =====================================
-Defining the Experiments in Benchpark
+Build an Experiment in Benchpark
 =====================================

 ``benchpark setup`` has set up the directory structure for your experiment.